formancehq/formance-sdk-java/docs/WebhooksApi.md

 | **200** | OK |  -  |

-## insertOneConfig
+## insertConfig

-> ConfigResponse insertOneConfig(configUser)
+> ConfigResponse insertConfig(configUser)

 Insert a new config

-Insert a new config.
+Insert a new webhooks config.
 The endpoint should be a valid https URL and be unique.
 The secret is the endpoint&#39;s verification secret.
 If not passed or empty, a secret is automatically generated.
 The format is a random string of bytes of size 24, base64 encoded. (larger size after encoding)  All eventTypes are converted to lower-case when inserted.

 ### Example